 NYSCF – Druckenmiller Fellowship Awards

-NYSCF invites applications from postdoctoral fellows at institutions within New York, New Jersey, and Connecticut to support research that will explore the basic biology, translational applications, and therapeutic potential of stem cells derived from humans and model organisms.
-The main goal of this initiative is to foster research that will advance the understanding and application of stem cells for the treatment of human disease.
-NYSCF is especially eager to support researchers who are early in their postdoctoral career, and we strongly encourage them to apply.
+NYSCF invites applications from postdoctoral fellows at institutions within New York, New Jersey, and Connecticut for awards to support translational stem cell research.
+The main goal of this initiative is to foster research that will advance the application of stem cells for the understanding and treatment of human disease.
+Responsive translational and/or preclinical studies in stem cell research may include technology development, disease modeling, drug discovery, and/or therapeutics.

 To be eligible, candidates must:

 • Have completed one or more of the following degrees or its equivalent: MD, PhD, and / or DPhil

 • Be working under the guidance of a qualified faculty member at an academic institution in New York, New Jersey, or Connecticut.

 Applicants who are committed at 100% effort to existing fellowships that last beyond June 1, 2024 will not be considered.